 While it may be cliche to claim that “failure is not an option,” the reality is that with regard to hydraulic and oil lubrication systems, various levels of failure are more common than we like to admit.
-Despite our best efforts to prevent failures, according to reported industry incidents, about 80 percent of all system failures are attributable to fluid contamination.
+Despite our best efforts to prevent failures, according to reported industry incidents, more than 75 percent of all hydraulic system failures are attributable to fluid contamination.
 Those tiny bits of what-not floating around in your oil can lead to slow degradation of your system, which contribute to short-lived transient failures that can suddenly erupt into catastrophic failures.
+Learn how hydraulic fluid testing can detect contaminants early.

 Hydraulic Fluid Monitoring Tests